1UC1F3R616/Fundamentals-of-Parallelism-on-Intel-Architecture/README.md

 Upload project without anychange, will give 100% success.
 Quizes and Notes also provided.

-Daily Traffic has crossed 5k on 3-06-2020, I can totally understand where it max comes from.
+Daily Traffic spiked to 5k on 3-06-2020, I can totally understand where it max comes from.
 Hola VITians